KadriUmay/OSDUPowerConnectors/README.md

 ![](media/10465c4cc2c5291d391f20f7c2dfcc6f.png)

-Once installed open the M Language Project under Power BI Connector.
+Once installed open the M Language Project here.

 Solution has 3 main files and set of resources.
 Config.json stores the connection parameters, it has been pre-populated with the demo environment